Bmitch44/Reviews-App-Team_Project/meeting_notes.md

 - app_logic and data_management now implemented
 - assigned tasks to create unit tests for our methods, includes 1 succcess and 1 failure case ofr each method. (exludes `server_app.py` for sprint 1)
 - add tests for methods

+---

+## Oct 19, 2023
+**Recorded by:** Cody Cribb
+**Notes submiited on:** Oct 19, 2023
+**SCRUM Master:** Brady Mitchelmore
+**Venue:**  In Class (EN 2040)
+**Source:** None
+**Time:**  1-2
+**Attendance:** Snelgrove,Martha, Jashim,Mayesha, Mitchelmore,Brady, Cribb,Cody (**absent** Chaudhary,Vansh)

+## Agenda
+- Performance reviews.
+- Final integration of bug fixes.
+- Reassigning unfinished tasks.

+## Agenda Items
+- Folder will be created for everyone to add a markdown file to for performance reviews.
+- File integration, in a code review, we checked code for bugs and made issues on the KanBan board to fix them.
+- Action items from team members were left unfinished and were reassigned to Cody with Brady's support.

+## Scrum Notes
+- Issues were created for individual performance reviews.
+- Bugs added.
+- HTML and template tasks were reassigned.